ProvableHQ/leo/documentation/cli/02b_abi.md

     `imports/` directory next to the input file if one exists.
 Network builtins (e.g. `credits.aleo`) do not need to be present here.
 --satisfies <FILE>
-    Check whether the input program satisfies an interface standard (a `.abi.json` file), instead of printing its ABI.
+    Check whether the input program satisfies an interface standard (a JSON file containing an ABI), instead of printing its ABI.
 Exits non-zero when it does not.
 ```